Extensions of k-regulous functions from two-dimensional varieties: The differential multiplicity

 The induction is now finished in a similar manner:

-This argument fails if $l=0$; we must then use the assumption on the derivative of $f$ to realise that the order of $f$ at the newly created divisor is greater than $2k=2kk_d$. \end{proof} \end{obs}
+This argument fails if $l=0$; we must then use the assumption on the derivative of $f$ to realise that the order of $f$ at the newly created divisor is greater than $2kk_D$ (as $k_D=1$ by Proposition \ref{recursive_k_mult}). \end{proof} \end{obs}